medvedevgroup/ESSCompress/README.md

 ## Quick start with a step-by-step example

-*This example assumes that you are currently inside the base directory `essCompress-v2.0` after you have completed installing the tool as per the the instructions.*
+*This example assumes that you are currently inside the base directory `essCompress-v2.0` after you have completed installing the tool as per the instructions.*

 Lets say you have a small fasta file of sequences, i.e. examples/smallExample.fa, and
 `cat examples/smallExample.fa` returns